janetschel/advent-of-go-2020/calendar/day-03/README.md

 # Day 3: Toboggan Trajectory
 ## Problem Summary ([?](https://adventofcode.com/2020/day/3))

-This problem requires us to find the number trees (represented by #) on a path from a startpoint to an endpoint.
+This problem requires us to find the number of trees (represented by #) on a path from a startpoint to an endpoint.

 Suppose the following array given:
 ```